"What Do They Fear?" Episode

 - Sleepless in Ponyville has Scootalo haunted by nightmares brought on by Rainbow Dash telling ghost stories while they're out camping.
 After being visited by Princess Luna during one of her bad dreams, Scoot admits the real reason she's having them is because she fears admitting the stories scare her will make Rainbow Dash think she's pathetic.

-- In Ultimate Spider-Man "Nightmare" everyone in New York and possibly the world (except for Spider-Man, Iron Fist, and Doctor Strange) are put to sleep by Nightmare who feeds on their worst fears in their dreams.
-White Tiger's fears is she failed in her exams, Power Man's is not being able to save his friends, Iron Fist's is he thinks he isn't worthy of his powers, Doctor Strange's fear is that magic isn't real, Nova's fear are rabbits!
-Nightmare tries to pull one on Spidey by making him look at back at his failure to save at Uncle Ben, but Spider-man accepted his guilt and overcomes his fear allowing him to beat Nightmare, because he figured out that nightmares aren't real.
+- In Ultimate Spider-Man episode "Strange Days" everyone in New York and possibly the world (except for Spider-Man, Iron Fist, and Doctor Strange) are put to sleep by Nightmare who feeds on their worst fears in their dreams.
+White Tiger's fear is failing her exams, Power Man's fear is not being able to save his friends, Iron Fist's fear is thinking that he isn't worthy of his powers, Doctor Strange's fear is realizing that magic isn't real, and Nova is afraid of rabbits.
+Nightmare tries to pull one on Spidey by making him look back at his failure to save Uncle Ben, but Spider-man accepted his guilt and overcomes his fear, allowing him to beat Nightmare, because he figured out that nightmares aren't real.

 - The end of Billy and Mandy's Big Boogey's Adventure culminates in one of these, as, in order to lay claim to Horror's Hand, one has to Face Their Fears.
 Billy sees a Spider-Clown-Mailman, Irwin envisions trying to do stand-up comedy to an audience of bears (who subsequently attack him), and Mandy gets traumatised by the possibility that she would grow up to be a nice person, and end up marrying Irwin.
 And then she gets mauled by the bears, too.
 Grim, on the other hand, picks up the artifact with relative ease, as he faces his fear on a daily basis: being picked on and humiliated by Billy and Mandy.
 It than gets subverted in the finale: Boogie is defeated when the hand seems to start making his fear (not being taken seriously) come true.
 In actuallity, Grim had turned off the hand and just relied on the idea that nobody would take Boogie that seriously.